My Story

 While I was searching for my own destiny, I met many people who felt the same way.
 But fear of the unknown kept them from finding their purpose.

-My mission was born: To inspire and empower others, especially women, to step out of their comfort zone and have the courage to reach their full potential.
+My mission was born: To inspire and empower other people, especially women, to step out of their comfort zone and have the courage to reach their full potential.

 To put my own words into action, I decided to set a seemingly impossible cycling record to show what it means to set, pursue and achieve a great goal.
 Moreover, also what it means to take the risk to fail, what it means to go against the opinion of others and break barriers that seemed untouched before.